wp-plugins/facebook-ads/readme.txt

 == Description ==

-> Create Facebook Ads for your posts and pages with the click of a button!
-Use our AdBuddy system to automatically optimize your ads for the best results.
+> Create Facebook Ads for your pages with the click of a button!

 > If you want to create Google Ads as well, please try our [Ads Campaigns](http://wordpress.org/plugins/ads-campaigns/ "create Google Adwords and Facebook Ads") plugin lets you create both Google Ads and Facebook Ads.